The 8 best business credit cards of November 2024

 A personal guarantee can also impact your personal credit score.
 Late payments or high utilization of your business card could harm your ability to secure personal loans or mortgages in the future.

-Some card issuers offer business credit cards without personal guarantees, but they typically require your company to have substantial revenue or years of operating history.
+Some card issuers offer business credit cards with no personal guarantee, but they typically require your company to have substantial revenue or years of operating history.
 This leaves many growing businesses stuck between risking personal assets or settling for inadequate credit limits.

 With Brex, there’s no personal guarantee required, so founders can build business credit without putting their personal finances at risk.